seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 **CASSIUS**
 Those that have known the earth so full of faults.
-For my part, I have walk’d about the streets,
+For my part, I have walk'd about the streets,
 Submitting me unto the perilous night,
 And, thus unbraced, Casca, as you see,
 Have bared my bosom to the thunder-stone;
-And when the cross blue lightning seem’d to open
+And when the cross blue lightning seem'd to open
 The breast of heaven, I did present myself
 Even in the aim and very flash of it.